 - 2.2 Revise the data (type, spatial and temporal resolution) sets that will be collected during the project for model refinement, calibration and verification, as necessary.
-These data sets may include: - Data collected prior to 2014 that are required for model development/modification.
-These data sets will include, at a minimum, topography, vegetation, and grain size. - Data collected after 2014 that are required for model verification.
-These data sets will include, at a minimum, topography, vegetation and grain size. - 2.3 Design model runs appropriate for testing hypotheses generated during 2013 and evaluating channel changes that occurred during the fall 2013 flood. - 2.4 A revised Experiment Monitoring and Analysis Plan will be prepared for review and comment by the ED Office. - 2.5 ED Office comments will be addressed and incorporated into a Final Experiment Monitoring and Analysis Report. - 2.6 Technical support for development of a performance evaluation decision tree was included in the budget for 2013.
+These data sets may include: - Data collected prior to 2015 that are required for model development/modification.
+These data sets will include, at a minimum, topography, vegetation, and grain size. - Data collected after 2015 that are required for model verification.
+These data sets will include, at a minimum, topography, vegetation and grain size. - 2.3 Design model runs appropriate for testing hypotheses generated during 2013 and 2014. - 2.4 A revised Experiment Monitoring and Analysis Plan will be prepared for review and comment by the ED Office. - 2.5 ED Office comments will be addressed and incorporated into a Final Experiment Monitoring and Analysis Report.